Generic name: dobutamine [ doe-BUE-ta-meen ]

-FDA pregnancy category B. Dobutamine is not expected to harm an unborn baby.
+FDA pregnancy category B. Dobutrex is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether dobutamine passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-You will receive this medicine in a hospital or clinic setting to quickly treat any serious side effects that occur.
+You will receive Dobutrex in a hospital or clinic setting to quickly treat any serious side effects that occur.

-While using dobutamine, you may need frequent medical tests.
+While using Dobutrex, you may need frequent medical tests.
 Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).

 What happens if I miss a dose?

-If you are using the medicine at home, call your doctor for instructions if you miss a dose of dobutamine.
+If you are using the medicine at home, call your doctor for instructions if you miss a dose of Dobutrex.